Andrew Gale delighted by Yorkshire success

 Gale is not hopeful about being able to retain the Test bowler's services.

 "We're going to beg Cricket Australia as much as we can but I can't see him coming back for it," he added.

 Despite the delight at reaching a maiden finals day, Gale says the team's focus is still on winning promotion from Division Two of the County Championship.

-the Headingley side are currently third in the table, three points behind Hampshire with six games to go.
+After a weather-affected campaign the Headingley side are currently third in the table, three points behind Hampshire with six games to go.

 "Our main target at the start of the season was to get promoted and nothing has changed," he concluded.

 "We've played some good T20 cricket and we can take the confidence from this win in to the County Championship."